hellosteadman/bambu-tools/bambu-buffer/bambu/buffer/README.md

-# Bambu AJAX
+# Bambu Buffer

-AJAX utility functions that can be accessed via a single URL (ala WordPress admin-ajax.php)
+Post to Buffer and manage profile settings through a Django-powered site.